jsiek/abstract-binding-trees/src/examples/BlogTypeSafetyTwoEasy.lagda.md

 open Syntax.OpSig Op sig renaming (ABT to Term)
 ```

-The raw abstract binding trees are rather verbose to deal with, so we
+The raw abstract binding trees are verbose to deal with, so we use
-use Agda [pattern
+Agda [pattern
 synonyms](https://agda.readthedocs.io/en/v2.6.1/language/pattern-synonyms.html)
 to obtain syntax that is closer to the pen-and-paper STLC.
+We write
-We write `ƛ N` for a lambda abstraction with body `N`
+`ƛ N` for a lambda abstraction with body `N` and we write `L · M` for
-and we write `L · M` for the application of the function produces by
+the application of the function produces by `L` to the argument
-`L` to the argument produced by `M`.
+produced by `M`.

 ```
 pattern ƛ N  = op-lam ⦅ cons (bind (ast N)) nil ⦆